ydzat/MBSE-8-bit_binary_CPU/README.md

 ## Description of this project

 This project aims to simulate a mordern CPU with MVP (minimum viable product).
 With the help of some open-source schematics (like [NandGame](https://nandgame.com/)) and the powerful ADL Montiarc, we have implemented such CPU which fullfills all the requirements successfully.
+Even more， our CPU-model supports most of the features of ll(1) grammar(e.g. recursive, iterative by using operation `jump` and combination of other related ops).

 ## Performance Params